bpiwowar/papercite/readme.txt

 The HTML rendering is isolated in two template files, located in the subfolders tpl (citation list rendering) and format (entry rendering).

+How do I use the new textual footnotes ?

+Using the new shortcode `[ppcnote]`.
+For example:

+In molecular biology, the term double helix [ppcnote]usually applies to DNA[\ppcnote]

+will result in a footnote being generated after the post text.
+The numbering of the footnotes is separated from the one used in the citations.

 Screenshots